 Have an online review strategy

-Keeping in mind the importance of trust that was mentioned earlier, reviews are one major way of developing trust.
+Keeping in mind the importance of trust mentioned earlier, reviews are a major way of developing trust.
 A reputation is extremely important to a nonprofit organization.

 Online reviews are one facet of a nonprofit’s overall brand reputation and must be managed accordingly.
-Review quantity, recency, and quality are all factors that could be used by Google to determine how trustworthy a website is.
+Review quantity, recency, and quality are all factors that Google can use to determine the trustworthiness of a website.

-Google has said high-quality, positive reviews will improve business visibility.
+Google has stated that high-quality, positive reviews can improve business visibility.
 A few things to keep in mind when it comes to reviews:

 Keyword research is necessary to determine the best keywords to use for optimizing existing content and producing new content to rank higher in SERPs.
 With keyword research, the larger purpose will be to determine: